Libby Voth lives in Abbotsford with her husband and two children.

 Suzanne was a high school Social Studies teacher in Richmond before homeschooling her two girls, Mary and Abigail from K-12.
 She is passionate about Canadian history and encouraging teens to be proud, responsible Canadians.
 Suzanne has a BA in History from TWU, and studied for a term at Oxford.
 She is excited to be sharing her love of history and investing in the lives of our TLA teens.

-Always on a hunt for great historical moments, Suzanne has spent 24 years dragging her husband Jason around the globe.
-When trips are not in the cards, they hop in their kayaks in Point Roberts and go for a spin.
+Always on a hunt for great historical moments, Suzanne has dragged her husband Jason around the globe since 1993, enjoying many amazing adventures together.
+When trips are not in the cards, then kayaking, quilting, and spending time with family are her favourites.

 Charis Hammermeister was homeschooled all through her grade school years, which instilled in her a desire to help other families along their homeschooling journey.
 Joining the TLA team in 2019 as a Blended teacher allowed her to combine this desire with her love of classroom teaching.
 She is passionate about educating through inquiry and investigation and about tailoring her instruction to meet the individual needs of each child.
 Her hope is that each of her students will leave her classroom having developed a lifelong love of learning.